 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100F and the Sony RX100 V?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

-- Faster shutter: Has a higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.